lqc/thinkcspy/source/recursion.rst

     RuntimeError: maximum recursion depth exceeded ...

-We would certainly never want something like this to happen to a user of one of our programs, so before finishing the recursion discussion, let's see how errors, any kinds of errors, are handled in Python.
+We would certainly never want something like this to happen to a user of one of our programs, so in the next chapter we'll see how errors, any kinds of errors, are handled in Python.

 .. index:: fibonacci numbers